mattcsnyder/mattcsnyder/README.md

 -->
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mattcsnyder/)

-🔭 I work on leveraging full-stack technologies and machine learning to create new platforms that improve human life for everyone.
+🔭 I work on leveraging full-stack technologies and machine learning to create new platforms that improve human life

 💬 Live life with open curiosity and teach people things you wished you learned earlier